 Back in 2017, I had to decide on whether to remain a landlord or sell.
 Here was my thought process back then.
 I’ll then share what I ended up doing.

 Remember how I was saying in a previous post that I thought there would be a two or three-year slowdown in SF real estate starting in 4Q2015 before its off to the races after Airbnb or Uber IPO?
 Well, I was wrong!

 2016 was a relatively mild year with low single digit returns partly due to an influx of new condo construction saturating the market.
 However, 2017 has turned out to be very strong with the median single family home price surging to $1.5M, an all-time high!

 I’ve been very fortunate to ride this SF real estate bonanza since 2003.
-But after a recent bad tenant experience, I’ve been more open than ever to selling.
+But after a recent bad tenant experience, I’m seriously debating if I should remain a landlord or sell.

 As fate would have it, just two weeks after my tenants vacated, I received an offer that might be too good to pass up.
-Given it’s a good idea never to make big decisions when emotions are high, I thought I’d lay the situation out to gain some objective feedback.
+It’s never a good idea to make big decisions when emotions are high.
+Thus, I thought I’d lay the situation out on if I should remain a landlord or sell to gain some objective feedback.
 Let me first provide some background.